vorni22/operating-systems/chapters/compute/threads/drills/tasks/multithreaded/README.md

 # Multithreaded

-Enter the `multithreaded/support/` folder and go through the practice items below.
+Enter the `chapters/compute/threads/drills/tasks/multithreaded/` folder, run `make skels`, and go through the practice items below in the `support/` directory.

 1. Use the Makefile to compile `multithread.c`, run it and follow the instructions.